-5. Get a résumé, CV and cover letter together
+5. Get a resume, CV and cover letter together

 Some jobs on campus don’t require this step, so feel free to skip it, but other jobs will ask for this information.
 If the job that you’re applying for does require one of the above pieces of information, be sure to have it prepared.

 If you don’t know where to start creating these documents, it might be worth scheduling an appointment with your career coach.
 Every Ball State student has one, you just have to set up an appointment.
-They will not only help you create your materials, but they will also review them to ensure they are clean before you turn them into an employer.
+They will not only help you create your materials, but they will also review them to ensure they are revised before you turn them into an employer.

 6. Nail the interview

-Your Career Coach can run you through a mock interview, ask popular questions and even show you where to grab some dress clothes.
+Your career coach can run you through a mock interview, ask popular questions and even show you where to grab some dress clothes.